All Flooring In Food Prep Areas Must Be

 Several flooring options meet these criteria:

 • Polyurethane Flooring: Similar to epoxy resin, polyurethane flooring offers excellent durability, chemical resistance, and ease of cleaning.
 It's also available in a variety of colors and finishes.
-It's slightly less expensive than epoxy but still a robust investment.
+It's slightly less expensive than epoxy but still a strong investment.

 Installation: A Critical Step in Ensuring Hygiene